Self Displaced Person. Peter Szondi’s Problematic Judaism

 Andreas Isenschmid interprets Szondi's career and works, in particular the studies on Hölderlin, Benjamin, and Celan, as covert deliberation on Judaism.
 Andreas Isenschmid is a literary critic for the NZZ on Sunday.
 He is working on a monograph which he will present in part on this evening.

-What were displaced persons?
+What are displaced persons?

 After the Second World War, “displaced persons” referred to people stranded outside their countries of origin, including around a quarter million Jews in the western occupied zones of postwar Germany